I’ll show you How To Roast And Carve A Turkey Breast for the easiest turkey dinner ever! There’s need to cook a whole turkey with this recipe!

 Next run your knife from the top of the turkey breast down to the bottom so you can remove the whole breast.
 Repeat on the other side.

-Now you can slice each part of the turkey breast into pieces like I have here –
+Now slice each part of the turkey breast into pieces like I have here and get them onto a platter so you can reserve any juices that comes out from the meat.

-So now that you know How To Cook And Carve A Turkey Breast, let’s get cooking!
-And don’t forget to save your turkey drippings to make homemade turkey gravy!
+So now that you know How To Roast And Carve A Turkey Breast, let’s get cooking!
+You don’t have to be afraid to host Thanksgiving dinner with this simple recipe in your back pocket!

 This easy step by step guide for roasting a turkey breast in the oven will have your turkey dinner on the table in no time at all!